CtrlK

 Workflow Clarity

-Each tier has clearly numbered build steps that build on the previous tier.
-The verification checklist provides explicit validation checkpoints per tier.
-Critical setup notes at the top catch common failure modes (GATEWAY_ROLE, serveHost, ioredis issues).
-The Known Limitations section honestly documents the drain race condition and other edge cases.
+Each tier has clearly numbered build steps with explicit sequencing.
+The verification checklist at the end provides validation checkpoints per tier.
+Critical setup notes at the top call out common failure modes (GATEWAY_ROLE, serveHost, ioredis issues) with specific fixes.
+The watchdog provides a feedback loop for heartbeat failures.
+The Known Limitations section honestly documents the drain race condition and suggests fixes.

 3 / 3